YonghaoXu/SEANet/README.md

 * Best performance is usually obtained within 6 epochs.
 For the GTA-5 to Cityscapes case, the mIoU can reach about 34% to 35%.
 For the Synthia to Cityscapes case, the mIoU can reach about 36% to 37%.

 ## Multi-GPU Training
 * This repo is tested with a batch size of 1 using a single GPU.
-For a larger batch size with multi-GPU training, the codes may need to be modified.
+For a larger batch size with multi-GPU training, the code may need to be modified.
 If you want to share your implementation for this issue, please pull a request.